 Be a good role model.
 If you spank your children, how can they understand that it is not necessary to hit?
 If you yell or shame them they may very well do the same to their own children one day.
 Many times negative behavior will disappear with lots of positive reinforcement and loving physical contact.
 When a 4-year-old is acting out for attention, try holding him while reading a good long book or watching a movie.
 Even adolescents still need lots of hugs and reminders of how much we love them.
 If you need help with positive discipline, feel free to ask your child’s teacher for suggestions.
 We recommend that every parent read the following books: How to Talk so Kids will Listen by Faber and Mazlish, Positive Discipline by Nelsen and Montessori Parenting by McFarland.

-Dr. Montessori developed her educational philosophy during the world wars.
+Montessori is more than an educational philosophy, it is a social movement.
+Dr. Montessori developed her philosophy during the world wars.
 She saw that if we can teach our children to be aware of the smallest living things, solve problems with words, share limited resources, respect and appreciate human diversity and to be caring adults and nurturing parents, perhaps we’ll never have to watch our grandchildren march off to war.

 El Nido News – Parent/Infant Class

-In February the topics are Scientific Development, Cultural Awareness and Positive Discipline.
+In February the topic for discussion is the Four Planes of Development including awareness of science and cultures.
 Babies are little scientists and experiment with everything they can grasp.
 Find out how you can broaden their cultural awareness and prepare your discipline strategies.
 It’s not too late to join the class.
-If you know someone who is expecting or has a baby between 0 and 18 months old invite them to try the first month for free Fridays 9:00 – noon.
+If you know someone who is expecting or has a baby between 0 and 18 months old invite them to contact email@example.com about trying the class Fridays 8:30 – 11:30am.

 Toddler Time - News from the Sunflowers and Tadpoles Classes